hoelzer/dfg/README.md

 conda activate biber
 ```

+## ToDo-Notes and reference labels
+By default the todonotes package is enabled.
+You can see it working by looking at the \todo[inline]{foo} statements in the text.
+It is self-explaining.

+In addition you will se some labels at the margins.
+These are caused by another plugin which will just print the name of the label stated in `\label{}`.
+This can help by referencing sections and stuff.

+To turn both of them off (e.g. for the final version) jsut change `\setboolean{finalcompile}{false}` in dfg.tex to `\setboolean{finalcompile}{true}`.

 ## Customization

 Most of customization (citation style, etc.) can be done by changes in the `proposal.sty`.